Certified Translation

 If the country of destination for your documents is not a signatory of the Hague Convention, the Ministry of Foreign Affairs is in charge of the legalization process and you will probably have to go to the relevant consulate.
 It is your responsibility to check with the relevant authorities to find out what procedure to follow.

-Independent sworn translator (traducteur assermenté) or translation agency?
+Independent certified translator or translation agency?

 Consider the various elements of your application, such as: